Apple: What You Need To Know Before Earnings

 However, the pricing growth is mostly a lock-step function of iPhone X mix at 38%.
 While the Piper Jaffray report written by Michael Olson suggests that 50% of the current installed base upgrades to iPhone X, there’s still organic base expansion in the lower price-tiers, which is why the price mix isn’t distributed perfectly on a unit basis, as the lower-end/older-generational models are still high in demand across emerging markets and rest of world.

-Does Apple appreciate further from here
+Does Apple appreciate further from here?

 While we experienced a slow summer with concerns of market corrections or dips, we haven’t seen anything that would indicate Apple would perform poorly despite reporting strengthening unit/mix growth.
 As such, we would expect Apple to trade at higher levels, as we’re anticipating demand spill-over into the remaining quarters, which diminishes the lumpiness of holiday seasonality, though we would have hoped Apple was better prepared to release the OLED variants ahead of November.